Got questions about NAHU’s Medicare Advantage and Part D certification training? We’ve got answers!

 How can agents confirm their certification?

 NAHU’s learning management system sends an electronic certificate to agents and carriers.

 Does NAHU Medicare certification count for CE credits?

 Yes.
-It has been approved to count for eight CE credits in almost all states.
+It has been filed to count for eight CE credits in all 50 states.
 You can check your state’s approved CE hours here.

 ● ● ●